armazzer/hangman/README.md

 The script now includes an outer function that runs the game:
 **play_game** contains an instance of the hangman class and an infinite while loop.
 The class method **ask_for_input** is called until the game is either won or lost.
 In either case, a message is printed and the loop is exited.

+# Installation Instructions
+To update.

+# Usage Instructions
+To update.
+# File Structure
+To update.
+# License Information
+To update.

+ ---

+ \
+ \
+ \
+ \
-# Temporary header: Things to add to README as per AiCore project instructions
+ Things to add to README as per AiCore project instructions:
 - Table of Contents, if the file is long.
 - A description of the project: what is does, the aim of the project, and what you learned.
 - Installation instructions